libbyshoop/database-book/_sources/09UnaryOps/02Project.rst

 **Explanation of the SQL query (first tab):**

+The input relation, in this case achievement, is shown after the keyword FROM.
 The columns we wish to keep in the result are in a comma-separated list after the keyword SELECT, as is a new column that gets computed.
 In this case, in SQLite the function julianday() applied to each of two dates represented as text and used with the minus operator will compute the number of days between the two dates.
 As mentioned in the previous section, other databases will do this differently.
-The input relation, in this case achievement, is shown after the keyword FROM.
+Note the keyword *AS* following the date computation: this enables us to rename the column.
+You could experiment with removing the AS and the new column name to see what results.

+.. note:: Remember that if you try changing the query above and re-run it, you can always get back to the original by re-loading this page in your browser.

+.. shortanswer:: project_short_1
+   :optional:

+   After running the above project SQL query, can you explain why there is no value for the total elapsed time since achieved for the achievement whose id is 11?
+(Hint: look at the data inserted for this achievement on line 61-63 of the SQL data tab.)

+.. shortanswer:: project_short_2
+   :optional:

+   What might you want to do next to follow on from this result to make the data more appealing for your users?
+You could even try some simple things in the SQL Query tab above.
+Hopefully you will see that handling dates in a useful way can be tricky.

 .. important::
     **The scope of computing columns in Project is one row.**